 Assuming two versions of the app exist.
 The first is for patients, for a preliminary self-assessment.
-The second is for healthcare professionals.
+The second is for healthcare professionals and medical professionals.
 For medical diagnosis, the intended use of the MDSW will impact its risk classification.

-In the case of Version 1, the app “informs of options for diagnosis” (significance of information), and even with the most serious disease type option, it would be classified as class I.
+In the case of Version 1, the app “informs of options for diagnosis” (significance of information).
+Therefore, even with the most severe disease type option, it would be classified as class I.

 Version 2 of the app is used for direct diagnosis.
-But rule 10, which refers to “direct diagnosis or monitoring of vital physiological processes,” does not apply to it.
+But rule 10, which refers to “direct diagnosis or monitor physiological processes,” does not apply to it.
 Although Version 2 of the app “aids in diagnosis,” the final diagnosis or decision is still the physician’s responsibility.

-Hence, even the most serious disease condition here would lead us to a class IIb classification.
+Hence, even the most severe disease condition here would lead us to a class IIb classification.
 However, the device is class III if the medical purpose of the app is the direct diagnosis.

-The current rules allow for a modular approach to software qualification only if a true separation in functionality is possible.
+The current rules allow for a modular approach to software qualification only if a proper separation in functionality is possible.

 However, when software is broken into multiple applications, where each correlates to a module.
 Some modules may have a medical purpose while others may not, raising whether the whole product can be CE marked.

-The guidance indicates that modules that are software medical devices will be under the purview of the MDR.
+The guidance indicates that medical device software modules will be under the purview of the Medical Device Regulations (MDR).

 Impact of MDR